 Guppy fry will be the easiest prey

 Guppy fry are pretty small when born.
-They are only 0.25 inch in length.
+They are only 0.25 inches in length.
 They are the perfect prey for angelfish.
 Even the smaller angelfish will consume them.

 While the larger angelfish will attack the adult guppy fish the smaller ones will attack the guppy fry.
 None of the guppies are completely safe when they are around the angelfish.